-Counties Manukau Health Community Health Services
+Counties Manukau Health Community Health Service

 Physiotherapists help people move and participate in life and in their communities, especially when movement and function are threatened by ageing, injury, disability or disease.